ZulqarnainHaider/MASS-Optimizer/README.md

 ## Modifying the Arguments
 * The Julia file _optimizer.jl_ contains a call to OOESAlgorithm.
 For example:
-`solutions = OOES("/home/zulqarnain/workspace/WWTP/HOM-LPCreator/Model.lp",pareto_frontier=true,mipsolver=4,threads=8,parallelization=2,timelimit=60.0)`
+`solutions = OOES("/path/to/Model.lp",pareto_frontier=true,mipsolver=4,threads=8,parallelization=2,timelimit=60.0)`
 * The default MIP Solver is set to SCIP since mipsolver=4.
-To modify other arguments, edit the optimizer.jl file.
+To modify other arguments including the path to _Model.lp_ file, edit the optimizer.jl file.
 * For details about arguments and possible options, see (https://github.com/alvsierra286/OOESAlgorithm.jl) and (http://eng.usf.edu/~amsierra/documents/Documentation_OOESAlg.pdf).